json-path/JsonPath/README.md

     assertThat(result).isEqualTo(12345);
 ```

+* `NOTE: when the path argument supplied is not definite, one would see things such as classcast exception`

-### Transformation SPI
+### TransformationProvider SPI

-Building on the JSON Generation support one can now perform JSON to JSON transformations using JsonPath Mappings between an existing Source and a desirded Traget JSON Document.
-The Souce JSON document could then be transformed into the Target JSON document.
-This feature is quiet useful in Enterprise Integrations where typically the source and destination JSON Documents tend to have varying structures for the same Object.
+Building on the JSON Generation support one can now perform JSON to JSON transformations using JsonPath Mappings between an existing Source and a desired Traget JSON Document.
+The Source JSON document could then be transformed into the Target JSON document.
+This feature is quiet useful in Enterprise Integrations where typically the source and destination JSON Documents tend to have varying structures for the same Object/Concept.

-A new TransformationProvider SPI has been introduced in JsonPath to support this.
-There can be multiple implementations of the SPI but there is a default implementation in place which uses a specific form of Mapping Definition also called TransformationSpec.
+A new `TransformationProvider` SPI has been introduced in JsonPath to support this requirement.
+There can be multiple implementations of the SPI but there is a default implementation in place which uses a specific form of Mapping Definition also called `TransformationSpec`.
 Each new implementation of the TransformationProvider can define its own format for the TransformationSpec.

 ```java
     InputStream sourceStream;